Zaid-Ajaj/the-elmish-book/chapters/dev-flow/static-images.md

   | -- main.js
   | -- dce2757cef5f2cc7b1dbc1416f3732ed.png
 ```
-This is result of the `file-loader` package, it rewrites the path into a hash string and copies the required files into the output directory to have them referenced like you would expect them to be.
+This is the result of the `file-loader` package, it rewrites the path into a hash string and copies the required files into the output directory to have them referenced like you would expect them to be.